 Becoming a wildlife rehabilitator

-Wildlife rehabilitators play an important by preparing sick, injured, and orphaned wildlife for release back into the wild.
+Wildlife rehabilitators play an important role by preparing sick, injured, and orphaned wildlife for release back into the wild.
 This can be highly rewording work, but it is also extremely demanding in terms of personal time, energy, and money.

 The Washington Department of Fish and Wildlife (WDFW) recognizes the service licensed wildlife rehabilitators provide, and is committed to ensuring that the animals in their possession receive humane and appropriate care.